-Under the terms of the Contribution Treaties, Patinex and Alecta have respectively committed to contribute to the Company 23,216,280 and 5,680,000 Converium shares respectively, i.e. a total of 28,896,280 Converium shares (the "Contributions").
-A description of the mixed public offer in Switzerland (the "Offer") for all of the publicly-held registered shares comprising Converium's share capital, with a nominal value of 5 Swiss Francs per share, including all shares that may be issued prior to the expiration of the offer period (including all additional delays for accepting the Offer) and excluding those shares held by Converium or acquired in the future by Converium or its subsidiaries, as well as those Converium shares admitted to trading on the New York Stock Exchange (NYSE) through an American Depositary Shares program (the "Converium Shares").
+On February 26, 2007, the Company published a pre-announcement of a mixed public offer in Switzerland (the "Offer") for all of the publicly-held registered shares comprising Converium's share capital, with a nominal value of 5 Swiss Francs per share, including all shares that may be issued prior to the expiration of the offer period (including all additional delays for accepting the Offer) and excluding those shares held by Converium or acquired in the future by Converium or its subsidiaries, as well as those Converium shares admitted to trading on the New York Stock Exchange (NYSE) through an American Depositary Shares program (the "Converium Shares").
 The total number of Converium shares able to be contributed to the Offer was set at 106,369,112.
 Under the terms of the Offer, the company offered Converium shareholders, in exchange for each share of Converium, (i) 0.5 share of SCOR; (ii) 5.50 Swiss francs and (iii) 0.40 euro in cash, equal to 50% of the amount of the per share dividend for financial year 2006 paid out by SCOR share and converted into Swiss francs on the basis of the euro/Swiss franc exchange rate in effect on the day the Offer is executed (the "Counterpart of the Offer").
 The terms and conditions of the Offer are detailed in the Offer Prospectus which was published and filed with the Swiss takeover board ("TOB") as of April 5, 2007 (the "Offer Prospectus").